warpr/data-x-data/README.md

     npm install

 DATA×DATA uses a database to store page views.
-Currently only MySQL is supported, support for writing this data to files, syslog or to other databases may be added in the future (patches welcome!).
+Currently only PostgreSQL is supported, support for writing this data to files, syslog or to other databases may be added in the future (patches welcome!).

-To create the database, connect to mysql as an admin user and source the included database.sql file:

-    mysql> source install/database.sql
+Use createdb to create the database and use psql to create the tables using the included install/database.sql:

+    createdb -U root data_x_data;
+    psql -U root data_x_data < install/database.sql

-This will create a 'data_x_data' database and user.
+Replace "root" with the name of your database superuser.
+These commands will create a 'data_x_data' database and user.

 Usage